RebelAmp by Rebel Audio is for people who love music. Simple and minimalistic.

-RebelAmp is covered by 2-year limited warranty that covers parts and labor.
+RebelAmp is covered by an outstanding 2-year limited warranty that includes parts and labor.

-If you didn't like your RebelAmp you can send it back to us within 15 day after receiving it.
+If you don't like your RebelAmp you can send it back to us within 15 days of receiving it.
 Restocking fee will be applied.

 What in the box?
-Just RebelAmp, no RCA and power cord.
+Just RebelAmp, NO RCA or power cords.